 - Many banks and credit unions will not accept a mortgage application until the two or three year waiting period after bankruptcy and foreclosure have been passed

-- However, there are residential mortgage lenders that will accept your mortgage application prior to the two or three year waiting period after bankruptcy and foreclosure
+- However, there are residential mortgage lenders that will accept your mortgage application prior to the two or three-year waiting period

 - Your mortgage loan application will be processed and underwritten and the underwriter will issue you a loan approval

-- However, YOU CANNOT CLOSE ON YOUR MORTGAGE LOAN UNTIL THE 2 OR 3 YEAR MANDATORY WAITING PERIOD AFTER BANKRUPTCY AND FORECLOSURE has passed
+- However, YOU CANNOT CLOSE ON YOUR MORTGAGE LOAN UNTIL THE 2 OR 3 YEAR MANDATORY WAITING PERIOD has passed

-Or borrowers can qualify for Non-QM Loans where there are no waiting period requirements after bankruptcy and/or foreclosure.
+Or borrowers can qualify for Non-QM Loans where there are no waiting period requirements after bankruptcy and/or housing event.

 Home Buyers Who Are Close Of Meeting Waiting Period After Bankruptcy And Foreclosure

-If you are reaching your two to three year mandatory waiting period after bankruptcy and foreclosure and you are a home buyer and like to start shopping for a home, consult a loan officer.
+If you are reaching your two to three year mandatory waiting period and you are a home buyer and like to start shopping for a home, consult a loan officer.